 Auto-generation of APIs - Some of the most common APIs that can be auto-generated can include the services from DB, external services, custom coded business logic, security services, etc. More advanced platforms can also APIfy the SQL queries and DB stored procedures allowing total control for the users.

-Automatic conversion of SOAP to REST – APIs these days are mostly REST-based.
-But there still remains legacy SOAP-based APIs which the modern low-code platform can automatically convert into REST API endpoint for the app.
+Automatic conversion of SOAP to REST - APIs these days are mostly REST-based.
+But there still remain legacy SOAP-based APIs that the modern low-code platform can automatically convert into REST API endpoint for the app.
 This auto conversion is especially imperative in an enterprise setup, where legacy baggage is stifling.
 The automatic availability of REST APIs is a crucial factor in modernizing legacy apps.

 Ease of design, testing, and sharing in APIs - In a connected app world, it is imperative that your own app should have easy ways to create, design, and share APIs.
 Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) are important features in any modern low-code platforms.
 There should also be easy integration to publish these APIs into the enterprise API management platform so that it's instantly available to the API consumers within an enterprise.

 With the proliferation of smart devices, we are heading towards a digital world where everything is connected through APIs.
 APIs have moved out of the technology bucket and have dived into the bigger picture of business strategy for enterprises.
 By choosing the right platform, organizations can unlock the true potential of APIs and accelerate their pathway to digital transformation.